bytebase/bytebase.com-old/content/docs/sql-editor/explore-schema.md

 <hint-block type="info">

-This is not available in MongoDB because MongoDB is the schemaless.
+This is not available in MongoDB because MongoDB is schemaless.

 </hint-block>